scottcrowley/dev_notes/Setups & IDEs/Visual Studio Code Shortcuts.md

     * Hide mini map: set `editor.minimap.enabled` to `false` in `User Settings`
     * `editor.tabCompletion` should be set to `true` if you want to be able to use the tab key to auto complete snippets and other things
 * ### Miscellaneous Settings:
+    * By default, whenever a new file is opened, within a project, Code will replace the file that is currently open, unless it has been previously edited.
+To have it open all files in a new window change the `Open Files in New Window` setting.

+        ```
+        "window.openFilesInNewWindow": "on",
+        ```
     * IMPORTANT!
 By default, Code will not search the `vendor` directory when using the `command palette` unless you set `search.useIgnoreFiles` to `false`
     * If you are going to use a `PostCSS` framework like `Tailwind CSS`,
         * Install the `sylelint` extension by `Shinnosuke Watanabe`